cssnr/zensical-action/README.md

         uses: cssnr/zensical-action@v1
 ```

+All steps can be disabled or customized, see the [Inputs](#Inputs) section for more options.

-For more details see the [action.yml](https://github.com/cssnr/zensical-action/blob/master/action.yml).
+For full details, see the [action.yml](https://github.com/cssnr/zensical-action/blob/master/action.yml).

 ## Features